Confucius: “Choose a job you love, and you will never have to work a day in your life.”

 With the addition of the CNC router, the ideas flow even faster.
 Being able to precision cut and layer wood, HDU (high density Urethane), plastics and acrylics gives us infinite ways to build a sign.
 One recent example of this are the three signs we made for Just Dandy, Stam Chocolates and Black Diamond Steak House in Lafayette.
 These three companies are located in the same building.
 Each sign was fabricated completed different by using the CNC router.

 Just Dandy had a logo with a Dandelion.
-We wanted to make the Dandelion three dimensional, so we digitally printed the sign and added custom painted dimensional lettering for “Just Dandy”.
+We wanted to make the Dandelion three dimensional.
+We digitally printed the sign, added custom painted dimensional lettering “Just Dandy”.
 Then we had discussions about how to make the Dandelion.
 We made a few smaller renditions to see how it would come together.
 One of these examples is on our display wall.
-The final product was created with a digital print of the dandelion, a routed clear acrylic that was flat bed printed on the reverse side and a clear acrylic separator.
-This gave the dandelion the appearance of being 3 dimensional and a lot of interest.
+The final product was created with a digital print of the dandelion, a routed clear acrylic that was flat bed printed on the reverse side and a clear acrylic separate.
+This now gave the dandelion the appearance of being 3 dimensional and a lot of interest.

-The Stam Chocolotes sign was created from two pieces of 2″ HDU that were attached back to back with a frame.
-The lettering was routed into the sign and painted burgundy and gold.
+The Stam Chocolates sign was created from two pieces of 2″ HDU that were attached back to back with a frame.
+The lettering was routed into the sign.
+We then painted the burgundy and gold.
 After the painting was completed, we added a 1″ routed overlay of the Stam Logo to the face of the sign.
-This gave more interest and dimension to the sign.
-The two pieces were then sandwiched together and a frame built around them to secure them.
+This gave more dimension to the sign and interest.
+The two pieces were sandwiched together and a frame built to secure them.

-Black Diamond Steakhouse was routed as well; however, the backer piece is recycled wood.
+Black Diamond Steakhouse was routed as well; however, the back plane was recycled wood.
 We went shopping at a recycling wood facility and hand picked the pieces.
 Our production team then cut the wood to size and made a biscuit joint to attached them together.
 The logo and lettering were routed from 1″ HDU, masked and painted.